is-a-dev/docs/src/docs/cloudflare_pages/index.md

-# Setting up Cloudflare pages with is-a.dev subdomain
+# Setting up Cloudflare pages with your is-a.dev subdomain

 ## Creating a pages.dev site
 Follow [their guide](https://developers.cloudflare.com/pages/get-started/guide/) on how to set it up.